 Money, the main reason to do your own fence.
 It can look professional with advice.
 You have to do it in a manner you can afford.
 Some fences can be started with little overhead and modified as you have time and money.
 Other fences you have to do small portions as you have the money.
 I will try to provide you with construction techniques that allow you to install fences on your terms.

 1. Measure the area you want to fence.

-2. Draw out a functional design - plan to grow old with it, what is the safest method of layout.
+2. Draw out a functional design plan to grow old with it, the safest layout for both you and your horses.
 Planning is always a critical first step.

 " HOW TO VIDEOS" - HORSE FENCING.

 Safe way to cut boards putting up a fence.

 Using FinishLine Fence to limit movement in a paddock.

 Layout prep work is critical for clean straight fence lines.